Information on everything you need to know about your studies

 Deadline for the 2nd repeat examination (third attempt) = 2 semesters

-• You may take a third examination attempt (2nd repetition) a maximum of three times.
-This means that you may fail a second examination attempt (first repetition) a maximum of three times.
-Failure to pass a fourth second attempt leads to final failure of the examination performance, with the consequence of exmatriculation.
+You may take a third examination attempt (second resit) a maximum of three times.
+This means that you may fail a second examination attempt (first resit) a maximum of three times.
+Failure to pass a fourth second attempt leads to final failure of the examination performance (consequence: exmatriculation).

 Bachelor's/Master's thesis